>_

 cp -r universal-planning-framework/.claude/* your-project/.claude/

-This gives you the planning rule, three slash commands (/plan-new, /interview-plan, /plan-review), and a planner agent.
+This gives you the planning rule, four slash commands (/plan-new, /interview-plan, /plan-review, /plan-refine), and a planner agent.
 Works with any project type - software, content, business, infrastructure.

 The framework is domain-agnostic.
 I use it for feature development, blog content calendars, context management, system migrations, and security audits.
 The conditional sections adapt automatically.

-The full course covers how this framework integrates with memory, delegation, and hooks into a complete autonomous development system.
-The framework itself is free forever.
+Evolving Lite integrates this framework with memory, delegation, and hooks into a complete autonomous development system.
+Free and open source.

 FAQ